 - 0% on the next £575,000 (the value between £925,001 to £1.5 million)

 - 12% on the remaining amount (the portion above £1.5 million)

-If you have an know the value of a property you plan to purchase the money advice service have a beginner’s guide to stamp duty calculator.
+If you know the value of a property you plan to purchase the money advice service has a beginner’s guide to stamp duty calculator.

 Second Home Stamp Duty